 There is nothing wrong with microwaving oatmeal.
 The oatmeal will be heated up the same way in the oven or on the stovetop.
 The heat from the microwave does not damage the glycemic index of oats and keeps all other nutrients and vitamins intact as well.

-How To Cook Sticky Oatmeal
+How to Make Sticky Oatmeal

-Not only is sticky oatmeal delicious and so easy to flavor, but it has so many great health benefits that cannot be found in other breakfast meals.
+Not only is sticky oatmeal delicious and easy to flavor, but it has so many great health benefits that cannot be found in other breakfast meals.

-Oatmeal is so easy to cook, and you can choose to cook it in the microwave, the stovetop, or in the oven.
+Oatmeal is so easy to cook, and you can choose to cook it in the microwave, on the stovetop, or in the oven.
 Each method will give you delicious oats, all in next to no time.